SmithLabBio/popai/docs/usage/cli_tutorial.rst

       --maxsites MAXSITES   Max number of sites to use when building SFS from simulated --cores CORES         Number of cores to use when simulating data.

-The parameter maxsites should be set equal to the number of sites used to build the empirical SFS (which printed to the screen when you ran the simulate_data command.)
+The parameter maxsites should be set equal to the number of sites used to build the empirical SFS (which printed to the screen when you ran the *process_empirical_data* command.)

 It is essential to use the same downsampling dictionary here that you used to process your empirical data.